mrknmc/ug4/slip/report.md

 ## Back-end Service

-Initially, we wanted to use the Dropbox Datastore API [^dropbox] as a back-end which would greatly simplify most of the work.
-The users would be able to authenticate using Dropbox's implementation of the OAuth 2.0 protocol and measurements would be stored in their Dropbox storage.
-Dropbox users get 2GB of space for free which would have been enough for our needs.
-However, we soon hit a roadblock when we found that an individual datastore can be at most 10 MB [^roadblock].

-We did not want to limit ourselves by this and so we looked for a similar service without this limitation.
-However, we could not find one with all the features that what we needed.

-We thus decided to build our own back-end service using a Javascript web framework Express.js [^expressjs] running on the Node.js [^nodejs] platform and a NoSQL database MongoDB[^mongodb].
+We built the back-end service using a Javascript web framework Express.js [^expressjs] running on top of the Node.js [^nodejs] platform and a NoSQL database MongoDB [^mongodb].
 Additionally, we used a key-value cache called Redis [^redis] to store temporal data.
 We hosted these services on top of a cloud application platform called Heroku [^heroku].
 Heroku normally costs money but they have a free option which provided us with 512MB of RAM and one dyno (lightweight container specific to Heroku).
 This proved to be performant enough for our prototype.

 ![Back-end Architecture](img/arch.png "Back-end Architecture")

 ### Web Server

-The server code was developed in a Javascript web framework called Express.js which runs on the Node.js platform.
-We considered other options but this combination provided us with certain advantages.
+As mentioned, the server code was developed in Express.js and Node.js.
+We considered other options but this combination provided us with certain advantages I would like to outline now.

 #### Sharing Code